 Ecuador’s long history begins with it becoming the home for the Inca people.
 These advanced tribes were successfully building pyramids and discovering medicine thousands of years before their more famous Egyptian counterparts.
 They were also discovering gold and turning it into jewellery and beautiful objects for the home.
 Today, many native Indians still survive and thrive in Ecuador.
 Indeed, their languages are encountered frequently and are fully accepted as an integral part of Ecuadorian culture.

-However now the Amerindian faces are mixed with those of European decent, thanks to the arrival of Spanish conquistadors in the 1500’s.
+However, now the Amerindian faces are mixed with those of European descent, thanks to the arrival of Spanish conquistadors in the 1500s.
 While at the time they brought disease and war, they also brought European culture and the horse to South America, which transformed the area beyond all recognition.